bhwarren/pm/README.md

 - if searching local and no package specified, list all

+*Ubuntu doesn't have a good command for searching local packages

 To-Do:
 - stop relying on which
 - add opensuse/zypper support